emgong/double-takes/app/posts/2017-07-12-three-months-of-elm-our-experience.md

 ---
 title: "3 Months of Elm: Our Experience"
 description: "What it is like to write Elm.
-Our elm experience."
+Our Elm experience."
 author:
   name: "Josh Greenwood"
   url: "http://twitter.com/joshtgreenwood"